beshu-tech/readonlyrest-docs/kibana.md

 ## SSL/TLS server

-You can configure Kibana with ReadonlyREST plugin to accept SSL connection the same way you would with vanilla Kibana configuration.
+You can configure Kibana with the ReadonlyREST plugin to accept SSL connection the same way you would with vanilla Kibana configuration.
 For example, in `kibana.yml`:

 ```yaml
 server.ssl.enabled: true